Hardonian/AI-Agent-Portfolio/README.md

+# 🚀 Why This Repo Matters

+AI is no longer experimental—it’s operational.
+This portfolio demonstrates how **practical AI agents** can streamline work, amplify creativity, and solve real-world problems across industries.

+Each agent in this repo is:
+- **Composable** → easily remixed to fit any workflow
+- **Business-ready** → designed with clear applications in sales, marketing, research, education, and productivity
+- **Scalable** → deployable in personal projects or enterprise environments

+The goal is simple:
+**Show what’s possible when AI isn’t just a tool, but a system of agents working together to create value.**

 # Brief Background

 Hi, I'm **Scott Hardie**.
 I serve as **Solutions Architect** at **McGraw Hill**, one of the world's leading educational technology companies, where I deliver trusted service and support by solving complex business problems with accessible technology and intuitive user design.